 If your son is growing a case of man boobs, you’ll want to think about how to support him.
-As a practice highly experienced with gynecomastia, we have worked with many teens and parents over the past three decades.
+As a practice highly experienced with gynecomastia, we have worked with many teens and parents over the past three and a half decades.
 Here are some observations and suggestions that might help.

 You may have thought your adolescent is looking a little “chesty” lately, even if he hasn’t mentioned it.
 Or, you may have observed other changes that are worrisome.
 Some kids will try to hide their man boobs, even from their parents.
 If you’ve noticed withdrawal from social activities, sudden weight gain, reluctance to attend school, avoidance of sports he used to enjoy, posture changes–these can also be signs that gynecomastia is present.
 It’s even more crucial that you step up to do your part for your son if this is happening.